dockstore/dockstore-documentation/docs/dictionary.rst

 GitHub App registration
 -----------------------
     The recommended way to register a :ref:`dict tool` or :ref:`dict workflow` on Dockstore.
-This involves creating a :ref:`dict .dockstore.yml` file on the GitHub repository (other source-control methods are not supported) that hosts the tool or workflow, as well as installing the Dockstore GitHub App.
+This involves creating a :ref:`dict .dockstore.yml` file on the GitHub repository (other source-control methods are not supported) that hosts the tool or workflow, as well as installing the :ref:`dict Dockstore GitHub App`.
 This allows a Dockstore entry to remain in sync with the source-control repository automatically, including new branches, tagged commits, and releases created on GitHub after registration of the entry.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.

+Further reading: :doc:`/getting-started/github-apps/github-apps-landing-page </getting-started/github-apps/github-apps-landing-page>`